Czech Wedding Traditions Complete Guide for Modern Couples

 - Communication: Mobile phones used for hints (modern addition)

-ČepeníCHEH-peh-nee (CHEH-peh-nee) is the midnight tradition where the blindfolded bride dances and pins her veil on a single woman, predicting the next engagement, practiced at 60% of traditional Czech weddings with 10-30 single women participating.
+Cepeni (CHEH-peh-nee) is the midnight tradition where the blindfolded bride dances and pins her veil on a single woman, predicting the next engagement.
+This tradition is practiced at many traditional Czech weddings, with single women eagerly participating.

 Ceremony components: